-Why We Split the Game in Two — Domain-Driven Design in a Bevy Project
+Why We Split the Game in Two — DDD + Data-Driven in a Bevy Project

 Adding new buildings was becoming a chore.
 New file here, new branch there, register that thing, don't forget the other thing.
-We needed a better structure.
-Here's what we landed on.
+So we paired two patterns — DDD and data-driven content — and the friction mostly went away.

 The problem we were about to have

 Imagine you want to add a sawmill.
-Not a complicated sawmill — just something that eats wood and spits out planks.
+Not a complicated one — just something that eats wood and spits out planks.

-So we restructured before it became a problem.
-That’s the rare thing here: the refactor happened early, while the codebase was still small enough to move cleanly.
+So we restructured early, while the codebase was still small enough to move cleanly.

 The core insight behind Domain-Driven Design — in any context, not just games — is that your business logic shouldn't be entangled with your infrastructure.
 In web dev, that means separating database queries from business rules.
 In a Bevy game, it means separating "what a sawmill does" from "how Bevy's ECS renders and ticks it."